 Also, consider what types of education and experience candidates need to do the job well.
 Increasingly, companies require a college degree when college graduates aren’t necessarily any more qualified for the job than non-graduates.
 As to experience, expect to pay more for employees with experience.
 Consider the type of experience, as well.
 For instance, workers with experience working for small businesses and nonprofits often need to wear multiple hats so they acquire a broad range of experiences while workers in larger companies might do the same work day after day, giving them years of experience in one facet of the job but little ability to do other things or juggle multiple demands.

-If your expectations are clear from the get-go, it also makes it much easier for you and your employee to settle into your respective roles.
+If your expectations are clear from the get-go, it also makes it much easier for you and your employees to settle into your respective roles.
 This makes managing your team simpler than if you were all working from a vague description of a job role.

 Hire slow, fire fast

-One principle to consider when hiring employees is to hire slow, fire fast.
+One principle to consider when hiring employees is to hire slowly, and fire fast.
 This means that you should take your time when looking at candidates and make sure that you have a rigorous interview process to make sure that you’re getting the right people.
 You should also implement a probationary period after training.
 This period gives the employee time to settle into the role, but if it doesn’t work out for either of you, then you can both move on and try again.
 Setting realistic goals and implementing a program of feedback so employees understand how they measure up helps salvage a hire that didn’t work out at the get-go.
 Sometimes working with an employee who isn’t measuring up to make them more effective results in some of your best, most loyal employees.

 Hiring and training employees isn’t cheap, so it’s always better to get it right the first time around or work toward a program of improvement to get employees up to speed.
 However, it’s even more expensive to keep on an employee who isn’t right for the role.
 If you do have to let them go, make sure that you’re respectful as it always pays to have good relationships with others in your industry.